arangodb/docs-hugo/site/content/3.12/develop/transactions/stream-transactions.md

   `lockTimeout` to `0` makes ArangoDB not time out waiting for a lock.
 - `maxTransactionSize`: Transaction size limit in bytes.
 Can be at most the value of the `--transaction.streaming-max-transaction-size` startup option.
+- `skipFastLockRound`: Whether to disable fast locking for write operations (default: `false`).

+  Skipping the fast lock round can be faster overall if there are many concurrent Stream Transactions queued that all try to lock the same collection exclusively.
+  It avoids deadlocking and retrying which can occur with the fast locking by guaranteeing a deterministic locking order at the expense of each actual locking operation taking longer.

+  Fast locking should not be skipped for read-only Stream Transactions because it degrades performance if there are no concurrent transactions that use exclusive locks on the same collection.

 The method returns an object that lets you run supported operations as part of the transactions, get the status information, and commit or abort the transaction.